dragonofdeath/impossible-states/src/u533-enums.md

   + autocomplete
   - parsing only with the help of cast
   - problematic with dimond dependencies (nominal type)
+  - there is "hidden" runtime object atached to it
   + name refactoring